toktok911/100DaysOfCode/README.md

 Each folder in the repository resembles a day in the 100 days period.
 - days 1-10: On Twitter with Python.
 - days 11-20: Data cleaning & preprocessing.
-- days 21-30: Data visualization
+- days 21-30: Exploratory data analysis - Data visualization
 - days 31-40:
 - days 41-50:
 - days 51-60: